 - Have at least 2,000 hours of post-licensure experience in your home country

-Note: Architects who are licensed in their home country through another foreign reciprocal licensing agreement (or the previous Broadly Experienced Foreign Architect Program) are not eligible under this agreement.
+Note: Architects who are licensed in their home country through another international reciprocal licensing agreement (or the previous Broadly Experienced Foreign Architect Program) are not eligible under this agreement.

 Pursuing a License Through the Agreement